Dense 3D Face Correspondence: K3DM Fitting and Augmentation

-where $\mathbf{US}$ are the principal components (PCs), and the columns of $V$ are their corresponding loadings. $\mathbf{S}$ is a diagonal matrix of eigenvalues and we retain $98\%$ of the energy corresponding to the first $n$ columns of $\textbf{U}$.
+where $\mathbf{US}$ are the principal components (PCs), the columns of $V$ are their corresponding loadings, and $\mathbf{S}$ is a diagonal matrix of eigenvalues.
+We use only the first $n$ columns of $\textbf{U}$ which correspond to $98\%$ of the energy.